ofirgall/learn-nvim/chapters/01-the-vim-language.md

 ###### Leader
 Leader is remapable, the default map for it is `,` usually people change it to `<Space>` \
-It used mainly to don't override default keys.
+Because vim maps almost all the keyboard by defualt, it used to bind plugins and don't override default keys.

 ## Help
 There is an help page for everything start use it as a beginner its like `man` just better and for `vim`.